kobus-v-schoor/dotgit/README.md

 .bashrc -- Will be shared between every device that shares this repo, regardless of hostname (unless a category is used) .foo:server -- Will only be linked into the home folder if you use the category server
 ```
-Simply running `dotgit update` in your dotgit repo would set up ymlinking hierarchy and link all the files into your home directory.
-Restoring all your symlinks from the repository is just as simple.
-Run `dotgit restore` and all the files that are relevant to the host will be symlinked into your home folder.
+Simply running `dotgit update` in your dotgit repo would set up symlinking hierarchy (or copy files into repo) and link all the files into your home directory.
+Restoring all your symlinks (or copies) from the repository is just as simple.
+Run `dotgit restore` and all the files that are relevant to the host will be symlinked (ord copied) into your home folder.

-If you'd like to see a dotgit repo in action you can look at my [dotfiles](https://github.com/Cube777/dotfiles) to see how my filelist is set up and also the hierarchy used to store the dotfiles.
+If you'd like to see a dotgit repo in action you can look at my [dotfiles](https://github.com/Cube777/dotfiles)

-Dotgit also:
-* Generates commit messages
-* Automatically push the repo to a remote
-* Supports files that reside in folders (like .scripts/backup.sh)
-* Written only in bash with no external dependencies (besides git)

-## What make dotgit different?
-While dotgit is one of many dotfile managers, there are some key differences when compared with others:
-* [yadm](https://github.com/TheLocehiliosan/yadm) - dotgit's way of separating files for different hosts is a lot easier and doesn't involve renaming the files.
-* [vcsh](https://github.com/RichiH/vcsh) - While vcsh is very powerful, dotgit is a lot easier to set up, use and maintain over multiple machines (the only time you run a dotgit command is when you changed the filelist). vcsh also uses multiple repositories, something I personally tried to avoid when I tried versioning my dotfiles.
-* [homeshick](https://github.com/andsens/homeshick/blob/master/bin/homeshick) - dotgit also allows multiple configs (categories), but still keeps them in a single repository.

-All the above tools are great, and I encourage you to check them out.
-Dotgit combines the features that I find lacking in the above tools, but this is only my 2 cents :)

 ## Installation
 Arch Linux- [AUR Package](https://aur.archlinux.org/packages/dotgit)